emilyb7/HTML-templating-with-Google-Apps-Script/README.md

 ![Screenshot](Screen Shot 2017-01-01 at 17.07.03.png)

 Your new HTML file should have some HTML pre-loaded into it.
-You can add regular HTML, css and javascript to this, just as you would if you were writing code for the browser.
-As far as I can tell, all the regular functionality - like manipulating DOM elements and logging to the browser console - is available to us.
+You can add regular HTML, CSS and JavaScript to this, just as you would if you were writing code for the browser.
+You can use all the functionality always available to you in your browser.

 You can use your web app to interact with the data in your spreadsheet in two ways: